Thinking of Applying

-If you’re interested in energy, sustainable energy, and/or sustainability and can get away for about two weeks in August… then yes, you should apply.
+If you’re interested in energy, sustainable energy, or sustainability and can get away for about two weeks in August then yes, you should totally apply.

-1) be enrolled in an energy or sustainability-related program at an academic institute as a (a) senior-undergraduate, (b) graduate student, (c) in a professional or certificate program;
+- be enrolled in energy or sustainability-related program at an academic institute as an (a) senior-undergraduate, (b) graduate student, (c) in a professional or certificate program;

-2) be a recent graduate of an academic program, no more than 6 months removed; or
+- be a recent graduate of an academic program; or

 Who typically applies?

-SISE believes that a diverse pool of participants is extremely important.
+SISE believes that a diverse pool of participants is essential.

-Aside from meeting the basic qualifications for entry, there is not a standard profile for participants.
-Having a group with diverse backgrounds and experiences enriches the SISE program.
+Aside from meeting the necessary qualifications for entry, there is not a standard profile for participants.
+Having a cohort of diverse backgrounds and experiences enriches the SISE program.
 Some participants have little to no internship or research experience.
 Others have many years of professional experience and multiple advanced degrees.

 What are your expectations?